-- 12.0.1 Forest operators who conduct silviculture work on their disposition shall report the details of all work completed in the previous year annually into ARIS no later than May 15.
+- 13.0.1 Forest operators who conduct silviculture work on their disposition shall report the details of all work completed in the previous year annually into ARIS no later than May 15.
 The required information is outlined in the ARIS Industry Operations Manual.
-Information shall be submitted in accordance with all requirements of the manual and associated policy directives. - 12.0.2 Alberta may require additional reporting for forest management activities such as thinning, herbicide, pesticide spraying, or fertilization as per Alberta requirements. - 12.0.3 Companies harvesting more than 30,000 m3/yr. shall have self-inspection agreements in place and shall carry out periodic inspections of active timber operations and report the information to Alberta in a format acceptable to Alberta.
-Reports based on the 2006-04 directive shall be submitted to Alberta once per month or at agreed to intervals. - 12.0.4 As built plan (includes digital shape files or other approved digital format, of harvest boundaries, road location, road percentages, and all watercourse crossings) from the previous year's harvest shall be submitted to Alberta with the GDP.
-The as built shall include opening number, block number, block area, skid clearance date and any amendments made as per section 3.5.5. - 12.0.5 Any watercourse crossings that are planned to be left in place past April 30 shall be reported to Alberta by March 1st and approved prior to.
-The stream classification and crossing structure type shall also be reported.
+Information shall be submitted in accordance with all requirements of the manual and associated policy directives. - 13.0.2 Alberta may require additional reporting for forest management activities such as thinning, herbicide, pesticide spraying, or fertilization as per Alberta requirements. - 13.0.3 Companies harvesting more than 30,000 m3/yr shall have self-inspection agreements in place and shall carry out periodic inspections of active timber operations and report the information to Alberta in a format acceptable to Alberta.
+Accurate and complete reports, reflecting current operational status, based on the 2006-04 Directive shall be submitted to Alberta once per month or upon request. - 13.0.4 As built plan (includes digital shape files of harvest boundaries, road location, and all watercourse crossings) from the previous year's harvest shall be submitted to Alberta by September 1 the year following skid clearance or at a time agreed to by Alberta.
+Data submission standards will comply with the provincial Spatial Data Directives.

-Appendix 1 Glossary
+Appendix 1 - Glossary